 - you want to taste gastronomic specialties such as cannoli or arancini.

-Sardinia is certainly one of the favorite destinations for Italians who go on vacation to the sea.
-Sardinia is in fact full of wonderful beaches and exclusive and trendy resorts such as those of the Costa Smeralda.
+Sardinia is definitely one of the favorite destinations for Italians who go on a beach vacation.
+In fact, Sardinia is full of wonderful beaches and exclusive, fashionable resorts such as those on the Emerald Coast.

-The internal part, on the other hand, is much less populated and is made up of cultivated areas or where breeding is practiced.
+The inland part, on the other hand, is much less populated is made up of cultivated area or where farming is practiced.

-Sardinia is very popular in the months of July and August, very quiet in the rest of the year.
+Sardinia is very popular in July and August, very quiet the rest of the year.

-- you love the sea and you want to discover a new beautiful beach every day;
+- you love the sea and want to explore a new beautiful beach every day;

-- you want to visit the most exclusive destinations and experience the nightlife of the Costa Smeralda clubs.
+- want to visit the most exclusive destinations and experience the nightlife of the Costa Smeralda’s clubs.

-Here we are at the end of this journey to discover the Italian regions.
+Here we are at the end of this journey to discover tourism in the Regions of Italy.

-And you, which regions have you already visited?
-Which region do you miss that you absolutely want to visit?
+What about you, which regions have you already visited?
+What region do you miss that you want to visit at all costs instead?